Open Channel Flow Meters

 - Large sewers

-Many technologies such as the Nivus OCM Pro require a wetted sensor to profile the flow and are obviously susceptible to significant wear and tear.
+Many technologies such as the wetted area velocity sensors require a wetted sensor to profile the flow and are obviously susceptible to significant wear and tear.
 The LaserFlow is non contact and as such has almost no physical wear and tear.
-RS Hydro used to sell and supply such flow meters for Nivus but it is our experience that the sensors are prone to a significant failure rate.

 - Personnel have no contact with the flow